“Art is not in some far-off place.”—Dr. Shinichi Suzuki

 All children participate in two recitals each year, plus an Ensemble Concert for students a little farther along.
 There are also monthly school recitals in which children may perform at the discretion of their teacher.
 For our youngest students we have a fun, informal Halloween Play-In.
 We all come dressed in costumes, play for each other, read scary stories and enjoy Halloween treats!

 Students may begin the Suzuki Piano program at the ages of 5-7.
 Piano students should have an acoustic piano (rather than an electric keyboard) to practice on during the week.

-Suzuki piano lessons take place at The Hartt School and at our Middletown satellite locations.
-All group classes are held at The Hartt School, 200 Bloomfield Ave, West Hartford.
+Suzuki piano lessons and group classes are held at The Hartt School, 200 Bloomfield Ave, West Hartford.